learn-co-curriculum/hs-yummly-api/README.md

 ### Searching for recipes

 The rest of the code below should go into a model (in the models directory) of your application.
-Then you'll need to create a new instance of that class inside of the appropriate route in your application controller and call your methods there.
+Then you'll need to create a new instance of that class inside of a route in your application controller and call your methods there.

 ``` ruby
 # this creates a new connection to the Yummly API